tosoham/StarkFinder/CONTRIBUTING.md

 ## Workflow Requirements

 1. **Work on a Separate Branch**

+  - Fork the repository.
-   - Always create a new branch for your work and submit your pull requests (PRs) from there.
+  - Create a new branch for your feature or bug fix.
+  - Make your changes and commit them.
+  - Push your changes to your forked repository.
+  - Submit a pull request to the original repository.

 2. **Run Checks Before Submitting a PR**
     2.1 **Checks for contracts**